chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 #### Parallelized version of the provided code

-Here we don't see such a threshold needed to be past in order to be worth the overhead of the parallelism.
+Here we don't see such a threshold needed to be passed in order to be worth the overhead of the parallelism.
 For very low grid sizes it performs slightly better than the chessboard approach, but for higher grid sizes it's a lot less performant.
+This difference is absolutely rational as instead of parallelizing just the rows for the serial computation, we parallelize the rows for a specific colour of the chessboard, reducing the workload of a single worker.

 ```log
 Testing with 1 threads...